Skip Ribbon Commands

 Procedure for Expulsion

-Except in cases involving grave offenses, the school must take the following steps to expel a student:
+Except in cases involving grave offenses, the school must take the following steps prior to expelling a student:

 • The principal, teacher, parents/guardians, and student must attend a conference.
-The principal will advise the family that the student could be expelled unless there is immediate improvement in the student's behavior.
+The principal will advise the family that the student could be expelled unless the student's behavior improves immediately.
 In parish schools, the pastor should be notified of the conference, given an opportunity to attend, and provided a report of the discussion.

-• If the student's behavior does not improve, the final decision will be communicated at a second conference attended by the principal, teacher, parents/guardians, and pastor (if applicable).
-If the parents/guardians fail, without cause, to attend the conference, the final decision will still apply and the parents/guardians will be notified.
-In a parish school, the final decision rests with the pastor in consultation with the principal.
+• If the student's behavior does not improve, the school may decide to expel the student.
+A decision to expel will be communicated at a second conference attended by the principal, teacher, parents/guardians, and pastor (if applicable).
+If the parents/guardians fail, without cause, to attend the conference, the decision will stand and the parents/guardians will be notified.
+In a parish school, the decision to expel rests with the pastor in consultation with the principal.

-• The school will give full credit for all work the student accomplished up to the moment of expulsion.
+• The school should give full credit for all work the student completed before being expelled.

-• In high schools, the Disciplinary Review Board listens to the facts of the case, discusses the matter, and makes a recommendation to the principal.
+• Parents/guardians of high school students who disagree with the decision to have their student withdraw or be expelled may request or be referred to a disciplinary review board which listens to the facts of the case, discusses the matter, and makes a recommendation to the principal.

 Written Records